pmatsinopoulos/pmatsinopoulos.github.io/source/_posts/2013-12-24-the-clean-coder-a-code-of-conduct-for-professional-programmers-r-martin-pearson.markdown

 - The secret ingredient to recognizing real commitment is to look for sentences that sound like this: I will...by...
 - You can only commit to things that you have full control of.
 - If it cannot be done, you can still commit to actions that will bring you closer to the target.
-- If you cannot make a commitment, you better raise a red flag the as soon as possible.
+- If you cannot make a commitment, you better raise a red flag as soon as possible.

 ### Chapter 4 - Coding ###

 - It is up to you to see problems in the requirements and discuss that with the customer in order to make sure that the solution you are providing covers the true needs of the customer.
 - Your code must be readable by other programmers.
 - Don't write code when you are tired.
-- When you are are worried about personal stuff, don't code, or try to find a way to shut down the background process, or at least its priority so that it's not a continuous distraction.
+- When you are worried about personal stuff, don't code, or try to find a way to shut down the background process, or at least its priority so that it's not a continuous distraction.
 Try to spend a dedicated amount of time on the issue that creates the worry.
 - Avoid the `Zone` (when you are highly focused, tunnel-vision state of consciousness).
 This state of `Zone` is not really hyper-productive neither infallible.
 - One of the big benefits of pair programming is that it is impossible for a pair to enter the `Zone`.
 - The rude response to an interruption often comes from the `Zone`.